KarimSalahSadek/Memory_Allocation_Simulator/README.md

 # Notes:
-* You can start another scheduling withought closing the current simulation
+* You can start another scheduling without closing the current simulation